Last Updated on January 12, 2023 by Paul Guzman

 Keeping your roses healthy.
 As most of us know roses have beautiful flowers and look gorgeous in almost any type of setting or landscape.
-But, they are somewhat of a challenge to grow no matter what part of the country you live in.
+But they are somewhat of a challenge to grow especially around the American Southwest where rain is low, and the air is dry.

 A little history of roses

 Roses were grown abundantly in Central Asia.
 The Persians and Egyptians, who later developed a cultivated variety, discovered wild roses.

 Roses will typically live about 35 years but can live longer if they are cared for correctly throughout their lifetime.

 The cold tolerance of most hybrid roses is about 10° degrees Fahrenheit and down to -20° for true unhybridized roses.

 How did roses come to America?
 According to cob.org PDF read their findings below.